SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Experiments

-\textbf{Single-Choice \textit{vs.} Multiple-Choice.} The results in Tab.~\ref{table: single vs double} show that MLLMs perform significantly worse on multiple-choice tasks compared to single-choice tasks.
-Smaller models like InternVL2.5-1B and 2B score over 30\% on single-choice tasks, while in multiple-choice tasks, their scores often fall below 10\%, which is even worse than random selection.
-This trend is also observed in larger models like Cambrian-8B, 13B, and 34B, which perform poorly in multiple-choice evaluations despite excelling in single-choice scores.
-As the model size increases to 72B, MLLMs show greater robustness for different QA types.
-These results lead to an interesting preliminary conclusion: smaller models may overfit to the single-choice task format, while larger models seem to have learned more fundamental compositional spatial intelligence.
+\textbf{Single-Answer \textit{vs.} Multiple-Answer.} In this experiment, we choose two close MLLM series of similar performance to make a comparison on single-answer and multiple-answer questions.
+The results in Tab.~\ref{basic vs integrated} show that MLLMs perform significantly worse on multiple-answer tasks compared to single-answer tasks.
+Smaller models like InternVL2.5-1B and 2B score over 30.0\% on single-answer tasks, while in multiple-answer tasks, their scores often fall below 5\%, which is even worse than random selection.
+As the model size increases to 78B, MLLMs show greater robustness for different QA types.
+These results lead to an interesting preliminary conclusion: smaller models may overfit to the single-answer task format, while larger models seem to have learned more fundamental compositional spatial intelligence.
+However, the Qwen series exhibits an almost opposite trend, with high scores in the smaller models, reaching 0.46.
+As the parameters increase, the scores decrease, but overall, the performance remains normal.